-If you moved your website to another server and the paths to the production and staging site have been changed, WP Staging will lose its connection to the staging site and you are not able to push the staging site to the production website any longer.
+If you moved your website to another server or database and the paths to the production and staging site have been changed, WP STAGING lost its connection to the staging site, and you can no longer push the staging site to the production site.

-Instead of that, you’ll get a fatal error telling you that WP Staging cannot find the staging site or the folder wp-content.
+Instead, you’ll get a fatal error telling you that WP STAGING cannot find the staging site or the folder.

-If you are familiar with phpmyadmin and if you are not scared by doing a slight modification in the production database you can resolve this easily by changing the path to the staging site in the WP STAGING database settings.
+Suppose you are familiar with PHPMyAdmin and are not scared by slightly modifying the production database.
+In that case, you can optionally solve this by changing the path to the staging site in the WP STAGING database settings.

 - Get the value of that column and copy it into an empty text file for backup purposes.

-- Next step is to open the PHP serialized data online editor from the link below and paste the data into the input form 1 (Paste in serialized PHP here)
+- The next step is to open the PHP serialized data online editor from the link below and paste the data into the input-form number one with the title “Paste in serialized PHP here.” http://sciactive.com/phpserialeditor.php.

-- Now, change the path to the staging site in the input form 2 to the new location of your staging site!
+- Change the path to the staging site in the input form number two to your staging site’s new location!

 You can get the destination by looking into the system info at

-WP Staging > tools > system info and finding the value ABSPATH.
+WP Staging > system info and finding the value ABSPATH.

-- This is the path to the root of your WordPress website.
+- This value contains the absolute path to the root folder of your WordPress website.

-Just add the subfolder name of the staging site and you’ll get the full path to your staging site.
+Just add the staging site’s subfolder name, and you’ll get the full path to your staging site.

-- Go back to phpmyadmin and paste the modified serialized PHP data back into the field
+- Go back to PhpMyAdmin, paste the modified serialized PHP data into the field,